alanqrwang/keymorph/README.md

 Add the flag `--save_eval_to_disk` to save outputs to disk.
 The default location is `./register_output/`.

-## Registering brain volumes with half-resolution models
+### IXI-trained, half-resolution models
-All other model weights are trained on half-resolution (128x128x128).
+All other model weights are trained on half-resolution (128x128x128) on the (smaller) IXI dataset.
 The script will automatically min-max normalize the images.
 To register two volumes with our best-performing model: